torickjdavis/vanilla/README.md

 For details about the development process and my notes while creating the application, check out the [`DEVLOG`](DEVLOG.md).

+The application is created with various technologies.
+The front end is done using [React](https://reactjs.org/) and [Material UI](https://material-ui.com/).
+The back end is primarily based in NodeJS with [Express](https://expressjs.com/).
+Most of the back end is a RESTful API using [MongoDB Atlas](https://www.mongodb.com/cloud/atlas) as a datastore and [Mongoose](https://mongoosejs.com/) as a modeling tool.
+The remaining back end functionality is a GraphQL API using Docker-based PostgreSQL as a datastore, and [Prisma](https://www.prisma.io/) as a modeling tool.

+The front end is deployed on [Netlify](https://www.netlify.com/) and can be viewed here: https://vanilla-box.netlify.app/

+The backend is deployed on Heroku and the APIs can be accessed here: https://vanilla-box.herokuapp.com/api/ (RESTful), and https://vanilla-box.herokuapp.com/graphql/ (GraphQL).

 ## Rich Internet Application Development 1 Project Requirements

 The following is an overview checklist created from the requirements set out by [Thor Anderson](https://github.com/thortek).